julcaguiat/j-cag.github.io/index.md

 Welcome to my personal blog, where I document step-by-step tutorials for building a cybersecurity home lab, installing virtual machines, and learning key tools like Kali Linux, VirtualBox, pfSense, and more.

-Whether you're just getting started or expanding your knowledge, you'll find practical guides written in a beginner-friendly way — with tips, screenshots, and clear instructions.
+You'll find practical guides written in a beginner-friendly way — with tips, screenshots, and clear instructions.

 ---